at1208/gan-ai-bakery/README.md

   4. Run `npm start` to start the application
   5. Listen the running application on port `http://localhost:3000/`

-  ### Note
+  ### Compromised
   1. The usage of typescript is compromised to certain level for faster development, like the type `any` is used in the most of the places.
-  2. Redux is used for the state management.
+  2. The UI design is compromised to certain level.

   ### Tech stack
   1. CRA (Create React App)